 3. Controllers – Spring REST web service controller

-WaveMaker Studio adopts model-driven development (MDD) methodology, by importing from existing database schema or allowing developer to first design database schema using the database designer.
+WaveMaker Studio adopts model-driven development (MDD) methodology, by importing from existing database schema or allowing the developer to first design database schema using the database designer.
 After successfully importing the schema, for each database table, domain model objects and their corresponding services and controllers are generated.
-If there are any changes to the database schema, code is re-generated.
+If there are any changes to the database schema, the code is re-generated.

-Domain model, service and controller layers are separated out in the generated code for extensibility and readability.
-For every domain model object a Service class is generated, which provides CRUD operations and query execution with complete support for pagination, query filters etc. Service class depends on WaveMaker runtime library, which is open source and provides the persistence runtime logic based on Hibernate.
+Domain model, service, and controller layers are separated out in the generated code for extensibility and readability.
+For every domain model object, a Service class is generated, which provides CRUD operations and query execution with complete support for pagination, query filters, etc. Service class depends on WaveMaker runtime library, which is open source and provides the persistence runtime logic based on Hibernate.

-In a follow up post, we’ll discuss the extensions provided from an application developer’s perspective for customization and tweaking the generated code.
-We will discuss details related to form validation, styles and themes, Spring bean customization and application security integration.
+In a follow-up post, we'll discuss the extensions provided from an application developer's perspective for customization and tweaking the generated code.
+We will discuss details related to form validation, styles and themes, Spring bean customization, and application security integration.
 Stay Tuned!